neva11/alx-system_engineering-devops/README.md

-readme for shell permissions folder
+readme file for shell redirections